Powell Reiterates Fed Needs More Confidence On Inflation To Cut

 (Bloomberg) -- Federal Reserve Chair Jerome Powell reiterated to lawmakers that the US central bank is in no rush to cut interest rates until policymakers are convinced they have won their battle over inflation.

-In prepared testimony to a House panel Wednesday, the Fed chief said it will likely be appropriate to begin lower borrowing costs “at some point this year,” but made clear they’re not ready yet.
+In testimony before a House panel Wednesday, the Fed chief said it will likely be appropriate to begin lower borrowing costs “at some point this year,” but made clear officials are not ready yet.

-“The committee does not expect that it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2%,” Powell said in brief prepared remarks to the House Financial Services Committee, where he is set to testify at 10 a.m.
-Wednesday.
+“The committee does not expect that it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2%,” Powell told the House Financial Services Committee, adding later that officials would approach the decision “carefully and thoughtfully.”

-The Fed chief is on Capitol Hill for the first of two days of his semiannual monetary policy testimony, and is scheduled to appear before the Senate Banking Committee on Thursday.
+The Fed chief was on Capitol Hill for the first of two days of his semiannual monetary policy testimony.
+He’s scheduled to testify before the Senate Banking Committee on Thursday.

-Read More: Powell to Face Pressure on Rate Cuts, Capital Rules at Hearings
+Republican lawmakers used the face-time with Powell to slam the Fed’s plan to boost capital requirements for big banks, and urged him to scrap the current proposal — a move Powell said he wouldn’t rule out.
+And Democrats warned that high rates are putting homeownership out of reach for many Americans, and implored him to lower borrowing costs.

+“We need the Fed to start cutting because, like the rent, interest rates are too damn high,” Representative Ayanna Pressley of Massachusetts said.

-Treasury yields remained lower on the day after the remarks were released, and S&P 500 index futures held gains while the dollar was lower.
+Treasury yields moved lower during the day in the wake of Powell’s comments and stocks climbed, while the dollar was lower.

 Fed officials are in the last rounds of an aggressive fight to contain inflation.
 After raising their benchmark federal funds rate more than five percentage points starting in March 2022, they’ve held rates steady since July amid easing price pressures.